AT A GLANCE

-From the small stream Rubicon River with it’s classic pool, riffle, run structure, to the majestic Goulburn River tailwater with its 70 metre wide gravel bars and terrific hatch based fishing.
+From the small stream Rubicon River with it’s classic pool, riffle, run structure, to the majestic Goulburn River tailwater with its 50 metre wide gravel bars and terrific hatch based fishing.
 These two rivers are polar opposites and therefore complementary, when utilised to instruct our clients in the art of streamcraft.

-All of our guides are passionate river fishermen who have each taught thousands of fly fishers the art of streamcraft over the past twenty plus years.
-We leave no stone unturned (entomological pun intended, in helping our clients to develop and improve their skills with every hour on the water.
+All of our guides are passionate instructors, each of whom have taught thousands of fly fishers to improve their skills over the past 27 years.
+We leave no stone unturned, entomological pun intended, in helping our clients to develop and improve their skills with every hour on the water.

 An example of the sort of skills taught on a daily basis are: